 - Lemon zest from one lemon

-- ¾ cup freshly grated Parmesan plus more for garnish
+- ¾ cup freshly grated Parmesan, plus more for garnish

-- Salt and freshly ground Pepper
+- Salt and freshly ground Pepper, to taste

 - Add one cup of the stock and cook, stirring, until the liquid is absorbed.
 Continue stirring and continue to add the stock, one cup at a time, waiting until the liquid is absorbed each time before adding more.
-Fold in the zucchini after about the 5th cup of stock and once all stock has been added, continue to cook until the rice is tender and creamy but still al dente, 10-12 minutes.
+Fold in 2 grated zucchini after about the 5th cup of stock and once all stock has been added, continue to cook until the rice is tender and creamy but still al dente, 10-12 minutes.

 - Remove from the heat and add the lemon juice and zest.